diwu1990/uSystolic-Sim/simHw/README.md

-The hardware simulation of *uSystolic-Sim* reports the bandwidth and throughput, as well as runtime statistics.
+The hardware simulation of *uSystolic-Sim* reports the bandwidth, runtime, and throughput.
+For each results, two versions are reported, including:
+1. _ideal_ version: perfect results without memory contention.
+2. _real_ version: realistic results with memory contention.